GlenAshwood/VagrantProject/README.md

 - Add NodeSource deb-src repository
 - Add NodeSource repository preference
 - Install Node.js
 - Install packages based on package.json    # This was a new task added by me.
-I may add modules_modules to .gitignore and install directly to the the remote host in future
+I may add node_modules to .gitignore and install directly to the the remote host in future
 - Install PM2 package                       # This was a new task added by me.
 I prefer this to the default node deamon
 - Save pm2 processes                        # This was a new task added by me.
-I had issues with PM2 not starting after a halt, so this brings up the saved session
+I had issues with PM2 not starting after a halt, so this task saves/dumps running processes
 - Resurrect pm2 processes                   # This was a new task added by me.
-I had issues with PM2 not starting after a halt, so this brings up the saved processes
+I had issues with PM2 not starting after a halt, so this task brings up the saved processes

 HANDLERS
 - restart start pm2                         # This was a new task added by me